Astroner/react-nya-style/README.md

 import { render } from 'react-dom'

 import Style from 'nya-style'
-import { NyaProvider } from 'react-nya-style
+import { NyaProvider } from 'react-nya-style'

 import App from './App.jsx'